three-cubed/obtain_temperature_and_graph_it/README.md

 The original data come from *openweathermap.org*.

-The project uses NodeJS, ChartJS,statistics.js, & the Fetch API.
+The project uses NodeJS, ChartJS, statistics.js, & the Fetch API.

 #### Before using the application